jonashackt/vagrant-travisci/README.md

 # Vagrant correctly installed?
 - vagrant --version

-# Install vagrant-libvirt Vagrant plugin
-- sudo vagrant plugin install vagrant-libvirt
 ```

-Then we also need to install [vagrant-libvirt](https://github.com/vagrant-libvirt/vagrant-libvirt) on TravisCI.

 ## prevent errors like The home directory you specified is not accessible